-the end of Year 11 each worth 50% of the GCSE
+the end of Year 11

 Staff Contact: Miss H Williams

 GCSE Business helps students understand how businesses make key decisions that affect us as consumers, as employees and as members of the community.
 They will understand more about the complex and ever-changing commercial world in which they live.